The MLOps agent is a feature exclusive to DataRobot MLOps. Contact your DataRobot representative for information on enabling it.

 - Install the DataRobot MLOps agent.

 - Use the MLOps library to report metrics from your prediction code as demonstrated by the snippet.
 The MLOps library buffers the metrics in a spooler, which enables high throughput without slowing down the deployment.
 The type of spooler you use depends on your environment.
-Currently, the spooler can be the local filesystem, RabbitMQ, Amazon SQS, or Google PubSub.
+Currently, the spooler can be the local filesystem, RabbitMQ, Amazon SQS, Google PubSub, or Kafka.

 - The MLOps agent forwards the metrics to DataRobot MLOps.